-- YF502 Leadership in Youth Ministry

-- YF503 Youth Outreach and Evangelism
+- YF502 Leadership in Youth Ministry - YF503 Youth Outreach and Evangelism

-- Any course with the prefix OT, NS, or NE

-- · Any School of Theology elective

 Biblical Studies Elective (4 units)

 School of Theology Elective (4 units)

 Youth Ministry Practica (4 units)

 The Certificate in Youth Ministry in overseen by Fuller's Institute of Youth Ministry at the Colorado Springs regional campus.
 Two of the classes are available at the triannual National Youth Workers Convention.
 Classes taken at Pasadena or any of the seminary's regional campuses, as well as through distance learning, may be credited toward the certificate.
 All work for the certificate must be completed within seven years.